-All parents have equal access to their child and their child's school records unless documentation of court action is provided to the principal, which dictates otherwise.
+All parents have equal access to their child and their child's school records unless documentation of court action which provides otherwise is submitted to the principal.
 Such documentation may be in the form of a restraining order, results of a custody hearing, or other legal documents.
 Parents are also responsible for keeping the principal informed of all legal changes regarding child custody and visitation issues.
 The principal can only enforce denial of a parent's access to their child or their child's school records when legal documentation is provided.